liferay-search/liferay-docs/en/user/articles/10-managing-users/02-users-and-organizations/05-managing-organizations.markdown

 ## Organization Types

-By default, @product@ only includes the *Organization* type.
+By default, @sharepoint@ only includes the *Organization* type.
 Configure the existing type or add additional types using the aptly named Organization Type entry in System Settings.
 There are two main reasons to configure Organization
 types: